misiektoja/instagram_monitor/README.md

 ./instagram_monitor.py misiek_to_ja -s
 ```

 It does not include information about changed followers.
-For that use **-m**:
+For that use **-m** parameter:

 ```sh
 ./instagram_monitor.py misiek_to_ja -m